 Introduction to the accounting system and generally accepted accounting principles that govern income determination and financial position presentation.
 Credit will be granted for only one of BSAD 060 or BSAD 065.
-Prerequisites: EC 011 and either MATH 019 or MATH 021; Business Administration, Computer Science & Information Systems, Dietetics, Nutrition & Food Science, or Engineering Management major or Business Administration minor; Minimum Sophomore standing.
+Prerequisites: EC 011 or EC 012; MATH 019 or MATH 021; Business Administration, Computer Science & Information Systems, Dietetics, Nutrition & Food Science, Engineering Management major, Business Administration, Accounting minor; minimum Sophomore standing.